michaelpmiddleton/AI-For-Games-Coursework/README.md

 </br>
 ## _Want to Fork?_
 Please feel free to use my code as a reference for your own work.
 With that said, at this time I am requesting that you do not _copy_ this code.
 Thank you for your understanding and happy hacking!

+You might also want to consider forking from the original repository like I did.
+If you'd like to do so, go to the link in the description part of this README file.
 </br></br>

 ## _Got Questions?_